OWASP/www-project-ontology-driven-threat-modeling-framework/index.md

 tags: OdTM
 level: 1
 type: tool
-pitch: The ontology-driven threat modelling (OdTM) framework is a set of means for implementation of an ontological approach into automatic threat modelling of computer systems.
+pitch: OWASP Ontology-driven Threat Modelling (OdTM) framework is a set of means for implementation of an ontological approach into automatic threat modelling of computer systems.

 ---

 ## What is OdTM?

-The ontology-driven threat modelling (OdTM) framework is a set of means for implementation of an ontological approach into automatic threat modelling of computer systems.
+OWASP ontology-driven threat modelling (OdTM) framework is a set of means for implementation of an ontological approach into automatic threat modelling of computer systems.